“What are you eating?”

 “A Paleo diet, also known as paleolithic diet or caveman diet, is all about natural foods to help achieve great health and a perfect physique.
 The human body evolved for more than 2 million years with the food found in nature: game meat, fish, vegetables, wild fruits, eggs and nuts. “

 I first heard about this a few years ago from a buddy and became instantly hooked.
 Fruits, nuts, and meat.
 What else could I ask for?
 That’s what I love to eat.
 I could eat chicken, almonds, and blueberries all day everyday.
 This diet works well because the food is delicious, affordable, and easy to find.
+I don’t mind eating food like this on a daily basis.

 The Ketogenic Diet.